Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Introduction

-Mars and snickers are chocolate bars that are widely known around the world.
+Mars and Snickers are chocolate candy bars that are widely known around the world.
 However, in the United States, mars bars are marketed in a milky way that comes in brown packaging.
-A global version of the milky way comes in a blue wrap; however, the two milky ways are not similar.
-Mars bars are marketed as the milky way in the US that come in a brown wrap.
+A global version of the milky way comes in a blue wrap; however, the two Milky Ways are not similar.
+Mars bars are marketed as the milky way in the US that comes in a brown wrap.

 Snickers, on the other hand, are widely known all over the world to be the same.
 It has many versions that are available worldwide.